DejavuForensics/SVM/README.md

 ### Follow the instructions:

-In the terminal, install _libsvm_.
+In the terminal, install _scikit-learn_.
 ```
 pip install scikit-learn
 ```